 It is set to 1 in a QoS Data or Management frame transmitted by a QoS CMMG STA to indicate that the frame contains a CMMG Control field.

+It is set to 1 in a QoS Data, QoS Null, or Management frame transmitted by an HE STA to another HE STA to indicate that the frame contains an HT Control field.(#20174, 21585)

 Otherwise, the +HTC field is set to 0.